The Best Chocolate Cafes In Sydney

 Started by two sisters creating at home, the handmade chocolates with no preservatives or artificial flavours at Adora became so sought after, they had to open a commercial business just to keep up with demand, and now have four stores across Sydney.
-The high tea on offer at the Parramatta and Newtown locations will set you back just $25 for a selection of handmade savoury pastries and sweet treats – a very special way to spend the afternoon with the kids.
+High tea is on offer at Parramatta, Newtown, Earlwood & Oatley, and will set you back just $25 for a selection of handmade savoury pastries and sweet treats – a very special way to spend the afternoon with the kids.
 Bookings are essential so you’ll need to plan ahead.
-They also run chocolate classes in Marrickville for adults for $80 or kids’ classes for $40.

 Coco Chocolate, Kirribilli

 This pretty little shop sells organic fair-trade chocolate, and all the dark chocolate bars are vegan – so now you can eat some of Sydney's most delightful chocolate with a clear conscience.
 Amongst their divine selection of handmade chocolates, Coco Chocolate serves 35 chocolate bars with flavours including dark chocolate with caramel, pine nut and sea salt and lime and coconut.
-Pair it with one of the luxurious hot chocolates – the black pepper dark chocolate is highly recommended for the grown-ups.
-They also have a chocolate school and studio in Mosman open by appointment only, offering high tea and cooking classes, as well as school holiday programs for kids.
-They also have high tea children’s parties for $80 per child, with mini-milkshakes, Alice in Wonderland cupcakes and more.
-Or if you're ready to really splash out, they have chocolate-making kids’ parties where little ones can make their own chocolate treats to take home.
+Pair it with one of the luxurious hot chocolate – the black pepper dark chocolate is highly recommended for the grown-ups.
+They also have a chocolate school and studio in Mosman open by appointment only, offering high tea and cooking classes, as well as school holiday programs and children’s parties.

 Koko Black, Sydney CBD